Bride of Frankenstein-1935

 The courtroom drama, while compelling, seems a very familiar story.

-Other recent foreign-language films such as A Separation (2011), and Gett: The Trial of Vivian Amsalem (2014) use similar plot devices of family conflict that wind up in the courtroom.
+Other recent foreign-language films, such as A Separation (2011) and Gett: The Trial of Vivian Amsalem (2014), use similar plot devices of family conflict that end up in the courtroom.

-Those films are better written and feel more authentic and raw than The Insult does.
-Throughout the film, I kept telling myself I was not watching a middle-eastern version of Law & Order, but that is what it felt like.
+Those films are better written and feel more authentic and raw than The Insult.
+Throughout the film, I kept telling myself I was not watching a Middle Eastern version of Law & Order, but that is what it felt like.

-Personally, I felt little sympathy for Tony and I was not completely sure if we were supposed to feel anything for him.
-With his brooding nature, and populist attitude he is written as downright unlikeable at first.
+I felt little sympathy for Tony, and I was unsure if we were supposed to feel anything for him.
+With his brooding nature and populist attitude, he is initially written as downright unlikeable.

-I assume the intent was to soften the character over the length of the film when he briefly comes to Yasser’s aid and helps start the man’s car.
+I assume the intent was to soften the character over the film’s length when he briefly comes to Yasser’s aid and helps start the man’s car.
 However, Tony soon reverts to his original stubborn nature.

 Yasser is a much more likable fellow, albeit with a temper.
-Hurling curse words at Tony is the reason the tension between the two men begins in the first place and attempted apologies only lead to miscommunications between everyone.
+Hurling curse words at Tony is why the tension between the two men begins in the first place, and attempted apologies only lead to miscommunication between everyone.

 But Yasser gets my vote for the most compassionate character.